tytydraco/yessleep/out/We_bought_a_house_that_eats_the_dead_We_started_feeding_it.md

 The first time we noticed it was when the house ate the flowers.
-It was a little bouquet of peonies that Aaron’s mom had picked from her garden.
+It was a little bouquet of peonies that Aaron’s stepmom had picked from her garden.
 We left them out in a vase overnight, and when we woke in the morning, they were gone.

 “I never brought you flowers,” she told us.
 The kids didn’t remember either.
 Only Aaron and I had any memory of the moment where she burst in the front door holding them, welcoming us to our new home.